hassanmehmoodbaig/Data-Analysis-using-Excel/README.md

 # Data Analysis Using Excel

 This repository contains my project focused on data analysis using Microsoft Excel.
-It includes datasets, analysis files, and visualizations that demonstrate various techniques and methods for extracting insights from data.
+It includes datasets, analysis files, and visualizations demonstrating various techniques and methods for extracting insights from data.

 ## Contents
 - **Datasets:** Source data used for analysis